FW 552

 This course covers the core concepts of sampling design, including survey sampling theory and techniques, which provide a foundation for designing and interpreting fish and wildlife studies.

-Sampling designs and surveys are generally covered sparsely in statistics courses regularly taken in graduate school, yet, such designs are key to solving fish and wildlife enumeration problems in the field.
-A commanding understanding of the different sampling designs available to fish and wildlife managers, as well as practice with the statistical tools that allow for the detection, enumeration, or even the occupancy of fish and wildlife populations, are essential to making sound management and conservation recommendations.
+Sampling designs and surveys are generally covered sparsely in statistics courses regularly taken in graduate school, yet, such designs are key to learning about fish, wildlife, and their habitats.
+A commanding understanding of the fundamental theory of sampling as well as sampling design alternatives is a super power.
+This power helps you think through and implement practices to mitigate potential biases and help ensure your data are appropriate for statistical inference.
+A cornerstone of effective wildlife and fish management is sound science and the ideas of sampling help ensure that your science is sound.
 This course will introduce students to sampling theory and will provide practical examples that apply to fish and wildlife studies.

 Course Learning Objectives